oliverstockdale/starter-academic/content/talk/entanglement-in-spinor-bose-gases-via-entropic-uncertainty-relations/index.md

 ---
 title: Entanglement in spinor Bose gases via entropic uncertainty relations
-abstract: We develop a theoretical framework to witness entanglement in spinor Bose gases using entropic uncertainty relations!.
+abstract: We grrrr develop a theoretical framework to witness entanglement in spinor Bose gases using entropic uncertainty relations!.
 Simultaneous measurements of two non-commuting spin observables (here $S_x$ and $Q_{yz}$) allows for direct access to a quasi-probability distribution [Fig. 1(b)] and its